Membury Camp

-Membury Camp, or Membury Fort, is the site of an Iron Age hill fort located on the borders of Wiltshire and Berkshire, (the county line divides the site in two, although the majority of the site lies within Wiltshire).
-The site encompasses 14 acres, and is situated in the south-western corner of a small plateau.
+Membury Camp, or Membury Fort, is the site of an Iron Age hill fort located in England on the borders of Wiltshire and Berkshire counties, (the county line divides the site in two, although the majority of the site lies within Wiltshire).
+The site encompasses 14 hectares, and is situated in the south-western corner of a small plateau.
 The circular earthworks are completely shrouded in trees and inside the walls it is mostly arable farmland.
 To the northeast, in the Berkshire segment, the camp is totally wooded by a small copse, Walls Copse, which covers a quarter of the site.
 To the north and east the adjoining ground is flat, but to the south and west it falls away steeply, providing a natural defence.
 The camp consists of a single ditch with banks on either side and encloses and area measuring 390m by 490m.
 A gap in the east with inturning flanks is probably an original entrance though it is mutilated and overgrown.
 Other gaps in the banks appear to be more modern.
 A possible hut circle is visible as a cropmark situated at the south end of the hill fort.
 The east side of the earthwork has been partly destroyed by the construction of a wartime airfield, RAF Membury.
 The site has not been excavated but a number of prehistoric finds have been found in the vicinity.
-It is a scheduled ancient monument no. 228970 There have been several collections of pottery found, in 1977, 1980 and 1987 Other significant finds have also included for flint artefacts from the mesolithic era, and flint tools from the neolithic era, prior to the Iron Age.
+It is a scheduled ancient monument no. 228970 There have been several collections of pottery found, in 1977, 1980 and 1987.
+Other significant finds have also included flint artefacts from the Mesolithic era, and flint tools from the Neolithic era, prior to the Iron Age.